Back to all posts

 • reading public guest reviews

-• using a familiar payment flow
+• seeing a familiar checkout flow

 • keeping messages in one platform thread

-It is especially useful for:
+It is strongest for:

 • 30+ night stays where monthly terms matter